-- Studies have shown that metabolic syndrome and manifest diabetes are more frequent in COPD and the latter is likely to affect prognosis.
-(462) - Insulin resistance has been associated with increased risk of COPD in women but not in men.
-(1367) - ▶ The prevalence of metabolic syndrome has been estimated to be more than 30%.
-(1368) - Diabetes should be treated according to usual guidelines for diabetes.
+- ► Studies have shown that metabolic syndrome and manifest diabetes are more frequent in COPD and likely to affect prognosis.
+(510.1538) - Insulin resistance has been associated with increased risk of COPD in women but not in men.
+(1539)

+- ▶ The prevalence of metabolic syndrome has been estimated to be more than 30%.
+(1540) - Diabetes should be treated according to usual guidelines for diabetes.
 COPD should be treated as usual.